-

 Protect your feet

-Boots or wellies with integrated protective toecaps are the most appropriate footwear.
-Horses are heavy, and it only takes one foot in the wrong place to send you to A&E.
+Boots or wellies with integrated protective toecaps are a must.
+Horses are heavy, and it only takes one misplaced foot to turn your day into a trip to the nearest A&E.

-Stable work can be physically demanding and messy, so it's important to ensure you're wearing appropriate, comfortable clothing.
-Layers are preferable as you can easily remove or add them depending on your activity.
+Stable work is physically demanding and messy, so it's important to wear appropriate, comfortable clothing.
+Layers are best as you can easily remove or add them depending on your heat levels.
 You don't need to rush out and buy specialised gear such as jodhpurs and riding boots – tracksuit bottoms or leggings will be acceptable in most circumstances.

-If you find yourself twiddling your thumbs at any point, pick up a broom.
+If you find yourself twiddling your thumbs, grab a broom.
 Always make yourself useful to the team by asking if there's anything that needs doing.

 Show enthusiasm

 Even if horses and ponies are not your preferred species, the people you are working with will be passionate about them.
 Be respectful and open-minded, as you never know where a placement might lead.
-Many of the skills you gain through equine EMS can be applied to other species and settings.
+Skills learned on your equine EMS can also be applied to other species and settings.

 Stables operate early.
-Horses may need mucking out, feeding, medication and turning out or bringing in from the field before a typical workday has even started.
-As you'll quickly discover, working with animals can be unpredictable as they rarely stick to a schedule.
+Mucking out, feeding, medication and turning out or bringing in can all happen before a typical workday starts.
+As you'll quickly discover, working with animals is unpredictable as they rarely stick to a schedule.

-If you don't know your crupper from your curry comb, take some time to learn the basics.
+Don't know your crupper from your curry comb?
+Take some time to learn the basics.
 For example, it’s useful to know how to put a halter on a horse and tie a bowline.
 Understanding the difference between ropes, reins and other common equestrian equipment will demonstrate your readiness for the placement.

 Review common illnesses and diseases

-Ensure you can recognise the symptoms of common equine diseases, such as the early signs of colic.
-Not only will you get more out of your experience if you're up to date with common conditions, but you could be the first person one morning to observe a horse acting restlessly, pawing at the ground and rolling.
+Learn to recognise the symptoms of common equine diseases, such as colic.
+Not only will you get more out of your experience if you're up to date with common conditions, but you could be the first person to notice a rolling, restless horse - and potentially save the day.

 Ask questions

-Being surrounded by people who have an extensive knowledge of horses is obviously the perfect time to ask questions.
-Don’t be embarrassed if you think your question sounds daft – when it comes to increasing your knowledge, there's no such thing as a silly question.
+Being surrounded by people who have an extensive knowledge of horses is the perfect time to ask questions.
+There's no such thing as a silly question - just missed learning opportunities.

 Try not to worry